oktadev/okta-blog/_source/_posts/2019-05-21-vue-schematics.md

 ### Create an OpenID Connect App on Okta

-Log in to your Okta Developer account (or https://developer.okta.com/signup/[sign up] if you don't have an account) and navigate to **Applications** > **Add Application**.
-Click **Single-Page App**, click **Next**, and give the app a name you'll remember, and click **Done**.

-The next screen should look similar to the following:

-{% img blog/vue-schematics/okta-oidc-settings.png alt:"Okta OIDC Settings" width:"700" %}{: .center-image }

 Go back to the terminal window where you created the `vb` app.
+Navigate into your app's directory.

+{% include setup/cli.md type="spa" framework="Vue" loginRedirectUri="http://localhost:8080/callback" %}

-Navigate into the directory and run the app to make sure it starts on port 8080.
+Run the app to make sure it starts on port 8080.

 ```shell
 cd vb